 How to Avoid Spam Filters When Sending Emails

-Filters play a massive role in the email deliverability.
+It is important to understand that you can’t avoid spam filters.
+They play a massive role in the email deliverability process.
 That’s why our goal at GlockApps is to help our users understand how spam filters work, how mailbox providers use them, and how to get the emails filtered to the Inbox.

 How Spam Filters Work

 Spam filters can work on inbound and outbound emails.
 Mailbox providers use both methods to protect their customers from spam.
-But email senders are mostly concerned with inbound filters.
+Mostly, email senders are concerned with inbound filters.

 Spam filters use algorithms and heuristics in their filtering technology.
 Algorithms are rules that tell a filter what to do.
 Heuristics submit email messages to thousands of predefined rules (algorithms).
 Each rule working on a message assigns a numerical score to the probability of the message being spam.

-As an email message goes from the sender to the recipient, different types of spam filters can affect the email deliverability and placement:
+Types of spam filters that can affect the email deliverability and placement:

-They are servers that receive all email messages sent to the company and decide whether to allow the email to go further or not.
-The gateway spam filter learns to differentiate between legitimate emails and spam based on all the messages sent to the company.
+They are servers that receive all email messages sent to the company.
+They decide whether to allow the email to go further or not.
+The gateway spam filter learns to differentiate between legitimate emails and spam, based on all the messages sent to the company.
 Gateway email filters like Barracuda and Mimecast are often used by large businesses and organizations to prevent spam.